VET: Identifying and Avoiding UI Exploration Tarpits: Conclusion

 \section{Conclusion}

-In this paper, we have exploited the opportunities of improving automated UI testing via improving app-specific exploration strategies.
-Specifically, we have presented \ourtool{}, a general solution for effective speculation of \ineffective{} exploration behaviors.
-We have designed specialized algorithms as proof of \ourtool{}'s concepts.
-Our evaluation results have shown that \ourtool{} locates \ineffective{} exploration behaviors that reveal various tool-app applicability issues hindering testing efficacy, and \ourtool{} automatically fixes the applicability issues and achieves up to 46.8\% code coverage relative improvements on 11 of \numofapps{} apps under evaluation.
+We have exploited the opportunities of improving Android UI testing via automatically identifying and addressing \expNames{}.
+Specifically, we have presented \ourtool{}, a general approach and supporting system for effectively identifying and addressing \expNames{}.
+We have designed specialized algorithms to support \ourtool{}'s concepts.
+Our evaluation results have shown that \ourtool{} identifies \expNames{} that cost up to \maxRegionLength{} of testing time budget, revealing various issues hindering testing efficacy.
+By trying to automatically fix the discovered issues, \ourtool{} helps the Android UI testing tools under evaluation with achieving up to \cumCovImproveMax{} higher code coverage relatively and triggering up to \allCrashImproveMax{} distinct crashes.